IPAMS/IDSimPy/docs/usersguide/trajectory.rst

 Unified access methods for positions and particle attributes
 ------------------------------------------------------------

-The Trajectory class provides with :py:meth:`.Trajectory.get_positions` and with :py:meth:`.Trajectory.get_particle_attributes` unified access methods to the positions and particle attributes, which is independent from if the trajectory is static:
+The Trajectory class provides with :py:meth:`.Trajectory.get_positions` and with :py:meth:`.Trajectory.get_particle_attributes` unified access methods to the positions and particle attributes, for both static and variable trajectories:

 .. code-block:: python